 This is about as close to a completely natural walkway as you can get.
 Adding the wood slats to the mulch ensures that you always have the proper footing on your walk through the garden.
 The garden lighting adds a safety factor for evening walks.

 The garden path shows how you can bring your own style to the path.
-This it isn’t just an ordinary garden path, but a a replica of piano keys.
+This isn’t just an ordinary garden path but a replica of piano keys.

-A very minimal garden path made with pavers which look like wood.
+A very minimal garden path made with pavers that look like wood.
 Surrounding the path are smaller rocks and garden edging.
 This path makes you feel serenity and balance in all things.

 The circle pattern made by the stones adds a great way to spice up an otherwise traditional walkway.
-A perfect way to interupt the eyes as you walk through the garden.
+A perfect way to interrupt the eyes as you walk through the garden.

 A great way to implement stairs for elevation while still having a natural stone walkway.
 The large rocks on either side create a definite placement of the stairs.

-A garden lined a long a red stone cobble path which leads into a entrance the exit of the path.
-It says to the visitor… this garden is old and you’ll find special, personal plantings.
+A garden lined along a red stone cobble path that leads to an entrance to the exit of the path.
+It says to the visitor… this garden is old, and you’ll find special, personal plantings.